Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 the overrides obviusly change the intended behavior of a block of code, this changes are a responsability of the user to not create conflicts with the base construct code

-a partial action override is an a replacement for a specific part of an action of the base construct, partial overrides include:
+an action override is an a replacement for a specific part of an action of the base construct, partial overrides include:
 - named and unnamed triggers
 - named and unnamed effects
 - named and unnamed requires